saarmae/pdtt_pack/README.md

 [Cobalt2](https://github.com/wesbos/cobalt2-vscode)

 ## Recommended settings
 Open settings with `CMD + ,` and replace the text in the right side with the text below.
+You should see the changes immediately after you save.

 ```
 {